-Financial assets are de-recognised when a transferor meets the pass-through requirements combined with the transferof sufficient risk and rew ards test.
+Financial assets are de-recognised when a transferor meets the pass-through requirements combined with the transfer of sufficient risk and rewards test.

-Where a transferor retains substantially all the risks and rew ards associated with transferred assets, the transfer is accounted for as a financing transaction, notwithstanding that it is a sale transaction from a legal perspective.
-In such a case the transferee would not recognise the assets on its balance sheet but rather a deemed loan to the originator, where recourse to the originator is limited to the cash flows from the mortgage loans and any additional credit enhancement provided.
+Where a transferor retains substantially all the risks and rewards associated with transferred assets, the transfer is accounted for as a financing transaction, notwithstanding that it is a sale transaction from a legal perspective.
+In such a case the transferee would not recognise the assets on its statement of financial position but rather a deemed loan to the originator, where recourse to the originator is limited to the cash flows from the mortgage loans and any additional credit enhancement provided.